Ti-Kat/dean-ts/README.md

 # DEAN-TS

-This repository provides an implementation of the **Deep Ensemble Anomaly Detection for Time Series (DEAN-TS)** method, which I developed as part of my master thesis.
+This repository provides an implementation of the **Deep Ensemble Anomaly Detection for Time Series (DEAN-TS)** method that I developed as part of my master thesis.
-It is based on [Deep Ensemble Anomaly Detection (DEAN)](https://github.com/KDD-OpenSource/DEAN) and, as the name suggests, transfers its concepts to the application to time series.
+It is based on [Deep Ensemble Anomaly Detection (DEAN)](https://github.com/KDD-OpenSource/DEAN) and, as the name suggests, applies its concepts to time series.

 ## Example usage